Note on Nonlinear Schr\"odinger Equation, KdV Equation and 2D Topological Yang-Mills-Higgs Theory: Discussion

 It is known that a great amount of integrable models can be obtained from dimensional reduction of the 4D self-dual Yang-Mills theory \cite{Mason}.
 In particular, the nonlinear Schr\"odinger equation and the KdV equation belong to the same class in the dimensional reduction.
 This approach may provide us with a new perspective of the relation between these two theories, i.e., the correspondence can be understood in a geometrical way.

-Moreover, it was suggested in Ref.~\cite{GS-1} to use the Nahm transformation to understand the duality between the nonlinear Schr\"odinger equation and the topological Yang-Mills-Higgs theory.
-Based on the discussions in this paper, it is natural to expect that one can also repeat the Nahm transformation analysis for the KdV equation, which we would like to investigate soon.
+Moreover, it was suggested in Ref.~\cite{GS-1} to use the Nahm transform to understand the duality between the nonlinear Schr\"odinger equation and the topological Yang-Mills-Higgs theory.
+Based on the discussions in this paper, it is natural to expect that one can also repeat the Nahm transform analysis for the KdV equation, which we would like to investigate in the future.